bsilver3/RFP3/README.md

-# RFP3
+## RFP 3 - Maze-Completing AI
+This is all the work for the RFP 3 assignment in my Data Science 2 class at Cherry Creek Innovation Campus.

+## Goal
-This is all the work for the RFP 3 in my Data Science class, with the end goal to make an AI to complete a custom Frozen Lake maze, and determine the best algorithm to do so.
+The main goal of this assignment is to make an AI to complete a custom Frozen Lake maze, and determine the best of three algorithms to do so.

+## Algorithms to Focus On
+  * Q-Learning
+  * SARSA
+  * Monte Carlo Methods